coder/coder/scaletest/terraform/README.md

    and emit the Coder URL as an output.

 1. Run `coder_init.sh <coder_url>` to setup an initial user and a pre-configured Kubernetes template.
-It will also down the Coder CLI locally.
+It will also download the Coder CLI from the Coder instance locally.

 1. Do whatever you need to do with the Coder instance.